If you don’t find the answer you are looking for here, don’t hesitate to ask a question yourself. You can call the CCBC at 608-263-3720, or email us.

 Most new books are added to our Current Collection of newly published books.
 If we are unable to find a cataloging record for copy cataloging–sometimes the case with small press books; often the case with self-published books–we can’t add the book to our collection .
 However, all books we receive are logged and documented for our annual diversity in publishing data.

-Can you feature my book as a Book of the Week or include in in CCBC Choices?
+Can you feature my book as a Book of the Week or include it in CCBC Choices?

-The CCBC receives roughly 4,000 titles annually.
+The CCBC receives roughly 3,500 new books annually.
 We can’t commit to featuring a specific book as a book of the week or including it in CCBC Choices .

 In selecting a book to feature weekly (52 titles per year), we are balancing numerous considerations.
 We try to select a variety of books across each month and throughout the year, including picture books, informational books, and fiction, and considering readers from very young children through high-school age.
 We also strive to illuminate a range of diverse voices and perspectives.